 The employment market in Alberta is relatively strong for accounting professionals and students, but it does take some effort and strategy to land a plum assignment.
 If you’re new to the province, you may find the culture of job searching is different than where you come from, and adjustments need to be made.
 For example, the Alberta scene is characterized by a strong emphasis on networking, both in finding a new position and once you’re working.

-CPA Alberta has created a range of resources, including webinar recordings and tip sheets, to help you create effective self-marketing tools, and put yourself forward in a positive light in the job market; these are categorized and listed below (click the links to view or download each document).
+CPA Alberta has created a range of resources, including webinar recordings and tip sheets, to help you create effective self-marketing tools, and put yourself forward in a positive light in the job market; these are listed by category below (click the links to view or download each document).

 Job Search and Self-Assessment

 Your first step – one that ends with you in a position that fits both you and your employer – is to know who you, are and what you want in a job.

 An expression you may hear frequently in Alberta is, “Your network is your net worth.”
 Another related to finding work is, “It’s not what you know, but who you know.”
 If you want to explore a new industry, find out if you’ll fit in a particular organization, or tap into the hidden job market, you have to get out there, meet people, and get them interested in either hiring or helping you.